Authentic Black Angus Baked Potato Soup: The Creamiest Restaurant Copycat Recipe

 3. Continue cooking the butter-flour mixture for exactly 1 minute, stirring constantly to prevent burning.
 This cooks out the raw flour taste.

-5. Increase heat to medium and cook the mixture, stirring constantly with a whisk to prevent scorching on the bottom.
+5. Increase the heat to medium and cook the mixture, stirring constantly with a whisk to prevent scorching on the bottom.

 6. Continue cooking and stirring until the mixture becomes noticeably thickened and begins to bubble gently, about 8-10 minutes.